-Dr. Gramig does not have a formal extension/outreach appointment, but is involved in an increasing amount of outreach activities involving private and public sector decision makers.
-He is currently involved in one large integrated research and extension project (U2U). extension activities are focused on agricultural conservation and environmental services provided by (to) farmers to (by) society (the environment).
-The target audience is primarily farmers and farm advisors with the goal of bringing the best science to bear on applied -environmental management and policy development.
+Dr. Gramig does not have a formal extension/outreach appointment, but is involved in several outreach activities involving private and public sector decision makers.
+Gramig’s extension activities are focused on agricultural conservation and environmental services provided by (to) farmers to (by) society (the environment).
+The target audience is primarily farmers and farm advisors with the goal of bringing the best science to bear on applied agri-environmental management and policy development.

 Online Decision Support Tool Development

 Irrigation Investment Calculator.
 A highly customizable tool for farmers and farm advisors to evaluate the basic economics of investing in irrigation for corn-soybean rotations in the 12 state greater US Corn Belt region.
 Role: Team Leader.

 Corn Split NDST.
 Decision Support Tool to evaluate splitting Nitrogen application for corn between pre-plant and post-plant applications.